Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 ### Learning Activities

 - **Lecture** (90 mins): Give a walk-through of a survey data file online.
 How does descriptive and structural metadata make it meaningful?
 The instructor can facilitate learners to discuss how this is achieved or not.
+The instructor is invited to use Resource 5, an openly available survey conducted on people affected by various conflicts in the Balkans.
+This survey is interesting, as the respondents and questions are divided up in order to paint a broader picture of how people of different ethnicities, of different countries were impacted by violence, political unrest, and war.
+- **Learning activity: Going through a survey's structure alone or in groups** (30 mins): Instruct students to search within a research data repository for an openly available social science survey.
+Ask the students to identify the structural metadata, and discuss how this metadata help to give the data meaning.
+If the course is being held in person, students can write these down on a whiteboard, which can in turn be presented.
+- Questions to consider: What is the purpose of the metadata?
+What role does this metadata play in the data life cycle?
+How does the metadata ensure integrity and quality?

 ### Materials to Prepare

 - Slides based on the content of the instructor notes.
-- An example of a survey dataset that the instructor is familiar with.
+- Familiarity with Resource 4.

 ### Instructor Notes